Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Hourly fees:

 Many advisors offer financial planning services on an hourly basis, which is similar to standalone financial planning that’s provided for a fixed fee.
 Again, a rate like this will be laid out in your advisory agreement beforehand.
-The Kitces study found that half of hourly rates are somewhere between $223 and $300.
+The same 2022 Kitces survey found that half of the respondents’ hourly rates were somewhere between $223 and $300.

 Retainer fees:

 Some advisory firms work on annual or quarterly retainers, as well as monthly subscription fees.
 While this fee structure is becoming more common, it’s not as typical as the three variations above.
-Less than 40% of advisors charge retainer fees, and only 3% rely on them exclusively, the Kitces study found.
+In fact, 39% of advisors charge retainer fees, and only 3% rely on them exclusively, the 2022 Kitces survey found.

 But how much can you expect to pay for each kind of fee?
 While advisors charge a wide range, here’s a rough guide: